killuaDev/irishGuide/L-SoundChanges.md

 Some consonants don't have lenited forms in the [[lárchanúint]], notably the sounds made by:
 + l, n, r, h
-+ The consonants found only in borrowed words: j, v, x, z The way each lenited form is pronounced is discussed in further detail in [[Lárchanúint Pronunciation|Pronunciation]]
++ The consonants found only in borrowed words: j, v, x, z The way each lenited form is pronounced is discussed in further detail in [Pronunciation](LaarChanuuntIntroToPronunciation.md)

 An example of a trigger is *mo* which means "my", words following *mo* are lenited.
 + *ceol*:: music ([listen](http://fuaimeanna.ie/ga/Recordings.aspx?Ortho=ceol){:target="_blank"})